finos/datahelix/examples/from-file/README.md

 An example of loading a set of values from a file.

-In this case, the names are populated from the file `names.csv`.
+In this case, the names are populated from the file `greek.csv`.

 To run this example, the jar must be placed in this directory.